 Editor: change the subclause 30.9.9.2.4 as follows: (CID #1529)

-The minimum duration of the Data field of an EDMG BRP packet in units of SC IDFT/DFT period.when sent in an EDMG SC mode shall be equal to the value of the Requested BRP SC Blocks field within a responder’s EDMG Capabilities element.
-If the Requested BRP SC Blocks field is not included in the EDMG Capabilities element, the minimum duration of the Data field of an EDMG BRP packet when sent in an EDMG SC mode shall be aBRPminSCblocks SC blocks.
-If necessary, the data field of an EDMG BRP packet shall be extended by extra zero padding to generate the required number of EDMG SC blocks.
+The minimum duration of the Data field of an EDMG BRP packet is specified by the TXVECTOR parameter EDMG_BRP_MIN_SC_BLOCKS in units of SC IDFT/DFT period.

+If the BRP packet is sent in EDMG SC mode, the number of the minimum SC symbol blocks, NBLKS min (see 30.5.9.4.3), shall be equal to the value of the TXVECTOR parameter EDMG_BRP_MIN_SC_BLOCKS.
+If necessary, the data field of the EDMG BRP packet shall be extended by extra zero padding to generate the required number of EDMG SC blocks.

-:
+If the BRP packet is sent in EDMG OFDM mode, the number of the minimum OFDM symbol blocks, NSYMS min (see 30.6.8.2.3), is defined as follows.

+NSYMS min=NSCBLKS min∙TDFT(SC)TDFT(OFDM)+TGI(OFDM)

+where:

+NSCBLKS min is the value of the TXVECTOR parameter EDMG_BRP_MIN_SC_BLOCKS

+TDFT(SC) is the SC IDFT/DFT period defined in 30.5.2.2

+TDFT(OFDM) is the OFDM IDFT/DFT period defined in 30.6.1.2

+TGI(OFDM) is the guard interval duration of the EDMG PPDU

+If necessary, the data field of the EDMG BRP packet shall be extended by extra zero padding to generate the required number of EDMG OFDM symbols.

 Straw Poll: